akshat2048/busappv3/README.md

 Akash - Backend.
 Need to be able to compute all the data crunched from the showcase app.
 Essentially you need to receive data from every bus route driven and compute the time/fuel/money saved.
 First step is to set up a system to receive this data.
 The computation is super simple.
 Set up a cluster that monitors objects/documents of the format {"time": Double, "fuel": Double, "money": Double, "routeId": String, "date": String, "id": String}.
 Set up a system that can effectively compile this data and the stats that go along with it.

 Aayush - Testing w/ android to make sure that everything works. fix anything that goes wrong.
+Install Android Studio and configure an AVD to run React Native.
+Look this up there's so many docs explaining how to.

 Artie - Testing w/ ios to make sure that everything works. fix anything that goes wrong.
+Install Xcode and then try and open the .xcworkspace and .xcodeproj files using Xcode and then running the app from there.

 Thevindu - Work on the showcase app.
 Need to be able to track distance traveled by bus. https://aboutreact.com/react-native-calculate-distance-between-two-locations/ --use this to help get you started. make sure u find out how to get current longitude and latitude. also use precise location.